 - Grab rails

-There are bathroom renovation features, which you may want to add to a ‘wish-list’ category.
-These are items which can be adjusted or removed depending on what your budget allows, such as:
+When working on your bathroom project, create a bathroom renovation ‘wish-list’ of features you want to include.
+These are items that can be adjusted or removed depending on what your budget allows, such as:

 - Floor to ceiling tiling

 - Heated towel rails